 Our analyses of the register data reveal that the decline of fertility during the 2010s is confined to first births among women and men in couples and that it is surprisingly homogenous across all types of municipalities, socio-economic and socio-demographic groups.
-The fertility development since the onset of the Covid-19 pandemic rather suggests a minor fertility recovery than a continued fertility bust.
-Aggregate data from Statistics Sweden indicate that also this trend reversal occurred with a high degree of similarity across socio-demographic groups but that it appears to have been more concentrated to the continued childbearing of parents than to a clear trend reversal in first births (Statistics Sweden 2022).
+The fertility development since the onset of the Covid-19 pandemic rather suggests a minor fertility recovery than a continued fertility bust (Statistics Sweden 2022).
+Our data show that this trend change was produced by more rapid continued childbearing of parents but that no trend reversal was observed for first births.
 The GGS2021 responses of childless women and men living in a union indicate that any perceived negative impacts of the Covid-19 pandemic on their lives need not lower fertility intentions.
 However, those who have a dire economic outlook on their upcoming years, who worry about issues related to global future developments, or who lack trust in institutions are less likely to intend to become a parent than those who look more optimistically to their economic future, express less concerns about global developments, and have confidence in institutions.
 Factual circumstances seem to matter less for fertility intentions, for the childless as well as for all respondents.
 Based on these findings, we conjecture that the recent fertility developments in Sweden may reflect a "subjective turn" in couples' consideration to become parents.
 The decision to have children may be less determined by factual circumstances and more by perceived (un)certainties and subjective assessments of the future.